The field of statistics has a terminology problem.

 4. Multiple Terms with One Basic Meaning

 And then there are the single concepts with many names.
-Sometimes there are nuances in the way the different terms are used, but these nuances are so subtle that we use the terms interchangeably (even when perhaps we shouldn’t).
+Sometimes there are nuances in the way the different terms are used.
+But these nuances can be so subtle that we use the terms interchangeably (even when perhaps we shouldn’t).
 And sometimes there are just different terms in different fields of application.

 An example is the type of model that includes both fixed and random effects.
 I generally call these mixed models, but there are many names.
 Here are just a few: